noctiluc3nt/Reddy/README.md

 Prediction (FFP), Geoscie.
 Model Dev., 8, 3695-3713.
 - Vickers, D. and Mahrt, L. (2003).
 The Cospectral Gap and Turbulent Flux Calculations.
 Journal of Atmospheric and Oceanic Technology, 20:660-672.

-## other useful R-Packages for analyzing eddy-covariance data
+## other R-Packages for analyzing eddy-covariance data
 - REddyProc: Post Processing of (Half-)Hourly Eddy-Covariance Measurements